wa3dbk/Barcha/README.md

 # Barcha

-Open source speech and natural language processing resources for the Tunisian arabic dialect.
+Open source speech and natural language processing resources for the Tunisian arabic dialect (work in progress).

 ### Todo :